-On the governmental fund financial statements, issuance costs and bond premiums are recognized in the period in which the bonds are issued.
+On the governmental fund financial statements, issuance costs are recognized in the period in which the bonds are issued.
 Accretion on the capital appreciation bonds is not reported.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021